RustyRailways/RustyRailways/switch/readme.md

 ## Usage
 1. Connect the ESP8266 to the rail track switch control mechanism.
-2. Flash the firmware using the provided curl command or preferred method.
+2. Flash the firmware using this command:.
-   Command: `platformio run --target upload`
+   `platformio run --target upload`

 ### Troubleshooting
 #### If a library is not found